khulnasoft/tracker/docs/docs/outputs/logging.md

-# Tracker Logs
+# Tracee Logs

 This section showcases how to configure diagnostics log.
-The information provided can then be used to troubleshoot Tracker.
-This is done through the Tracker configuration file.
+The information provided can then be used to troubleshoot Tracee.
+This is done through the Tracee configuration file.
 For more information, have a look at the respective section in the [installation guide.](../install/index.md)

 ## Log options